Step #1: Set Up Your User-Specific Content Page

 Step #1.3: Set up THREE test user accounts

-Also, all of these test users should be in addition to your one WordPress admin user account.
+All test users should be in addition to your one WordPress admin user account.

 Step #1.4: Set up your user-specific content

-We will be using the the LearnDash [student] shortcode to achieve this.
+Use the LearnDash [student] shortcode to achieve this.

 Important Note: The course_id parameter is always required with the [student] shortcode.

-With that said, if the shortcode is placed within a course, it is automatically factored in for you and does not need to be explicitly defined.
+If the shortcode is placed within a course, it is automatically factored in and does not need to be explicitly defined.
+Since you’re placing this shortcode outside of a course (on a random page), you need to specify the course_id parameter.

 [student user_id="2" course_id="29790"]Wow, you are literally the worst student I've ever seen.